Elao/blog/content/dev/from-react-native-init-to-app-stores-real-quick.en.md

 Note the format of the unique identifier: a reverse domain name, starting with `com`, then the vendor name and then the app name.

-I strongly recommand that you follow this format and avoid any special character.
+I strongly recommend that you follow this format and avoid any special character.

-This idientifier must not be already use on Google Play Store or Apple's App Store.
+This idientifier must not be already used on Google Play Store or Apple's App Store.

-Once published once, an app can't change its identifier, so choose a name that can live through the whole life of the app.
+Once published, an app can't change its identifier, so choose a name that can live through the whole life of the app.
-Don't worry though, it's only a technical identifier, it will not be displayed to the public anywere and you'll have and _Display name_ for that and this one can change anytime you need.
+Don't worry though, it's only a technical identifier, it will not be displayed to the public anywhere and you'll have a _Display name_ for that and this one can change anytime you need.

 #### Version Number